abodinagdat16/EveryThingUtils/Doc/NormalNotification.md

 ```

-## YourContext => the context you're trying to show notification from like if Activity then MyActivity.this or if fragment then MyFragment.this.getContext() or if service then MyService.this.getBaseContext()
+ **YourContext => the `Context` you're trying to show notification from like if `Activity` then MyActivity.this or if `Fragment` then MyFragment.this.getContext() or if service then MyService.this.getBaseContext()**

-## YourChannelName => a string that is the channel name of your notification in the notification settings of user ( for android 8 and up , and it works on lower !
-Don't worry , but it does no thing there )
+ **YourChannelName => a `String` that is the channel name of your notification in the notification settings of user ( for android 8 and up , and it works on lower !
+Don't worry , but it does no thing there )**

-## YourSystemDescription => Your String that describe the notification to system and not shown to user but the user can read it in the settings of notification,  same as above
+#### YourSystemDescription => Your String that describe the notification to system and not shown to user but the user can read it in the settings of notification,  same as above

-## YourNotificationIdNumber => a very important number that can be used to identify the notification to close it or update it after publishing it
+#### YourNotificationIdNumber => a very important number that can be used to identify the notification to close it or update it after publishing it

-## What If You want to set the notification sound ?
+#### What If You want to set the notification sound ?

 ``` java